Christer Rohlén

 Christer Karlsson Rohlén (born 7 April 1967) is a former motorcycle speedway rider from Sweden.
-He earned 2 caps for the Sweden national speedway team.
+He earned two caps for the Sweden national speedway team.

 Career

 Rohlén started his career riding for Indianerna in 1983.
 He would spend nine seasons with the club and reached the final of the 1988 Junior World Championship.
 He won his first of six Swedish Speedway Team Championships with Indianerna in 1990.

-In 1992, he joined Örnarna from Indianerna and would go on to win four more Elitserien titles in 1992, 1993, 1994 and 1996.
+In 1992, Rohlén joined Örnarna from Indianerna and would go on to win four more Elitserien titles in 1992, 1993, 1994 and 1996.

-In 1994, he made his British leagues debut with Arena Essex Hammers for the 1994 British League season.
+In 1994, Rohlén made his British leagues debut with Arena Essex Hammers for the 1994 British League season.
 He also completed the 1995 Premier League speedway season with the club.